wp-plugins/gotmls/readme.txt

 == Upgrade Notice ==

+= 1.2.10.05 =
+Completely revamped the scan engine, enhanced the Automatic Fix results, and fixes a few other small bugs.

 = 1.2.09.22 =
 Enhanced the iFrame for the File Viewer and Automatic Fix process and improved error handling.

+= 1.2.09.21 =
+BETA version (finished and replaced by version 1.2.10.05).

 = 1.2.09.15 =
 Fixed major bug in unregistered scan definition interpretation that causes many false positives.